Kizomba

-Kizomba is a dance and musical genre that originated in Angola in 1984.

-Kizomba means "party" in Kimbundu, a Bantu language spoken by the Ambundu in Angola.
+Kizomba is a social dance and music genre that originated in Angola during late 1970s to early 1980s.
+Kizomba is a national heritage of Angola and means "party" in Kimbundu.
+Traditionally, kizomba was danced with family, friends, and acquaintances in social settings such as parties and weddings, but is nowadays also enjoyed in clubs as well as other settings such as Kizomba Na Rua (Kizomba on the street) that are popular in Luanda.

 Origin and evolution

 Music genre

-The origins of kizomba can be traced to late-1970s Africa, with influences variably attributed to Angola.
+The origins of kizomba can be traced to late-1970s Angola.
 Kizomba is characterized by a slower, romantic, more sensuous rhythm than the traditional Angolan semba music.
-Kizomba music emerged as a fusion of Semba, Angolan Merengue, Kilapanga, and further Angolan music influences: It slowed down the cadence of songs and added a stronger bass line to the composition of instruments.
-Eduardo Paim is internationally recognized as the "father/creator of Kizomba music", as he and his band were taking a major role in the development of the music style creation.
-Most kizomba songs are sung in Portuguese or a dialect from the various Portuguese-speaking, African cultures.
+Kizomba music emerged as a fusion of Angolan Semba with Antillean zouk, and further Angolan music influences: It slowed down the cadence of songs and added a stronger bass line to the composition of instruments.
+Eduardo Paím is internationally recognized as the "father/creator of kizomba music", as he and his band were taking a major role in the development of the music style creation.
+Most kizomba songs are sung in Angolan Portuguese/Portuguese.

 Dance genre

-Semba has been danced in the 1950s in Angola.
-In the 1990s, when the actual kizomba music got more and more popular, Angolan semba dancers started to adapt their semba steps according to the tempo and flavor of the Kizomba beats.
+Semba, a dance and music genre, rose in popularity in Angola during the 1950s.
+This was as a result of the development of modern Angolan music which is attributed to the musical group Ngola Ritmos.
+After gaining independence from Portugal, Angola entered a civil war in 1975 that lasted to 2002.
+As few semba music was being released during this early period, Angolans started to look else where for musicality such as the Caribbean.
+In the 1980s, when the actual kizomba music was pioneered and got more and more popular, Angolans started to adapt their semba steps according to the tempo and flavour of the Kizomba beats.
+As such Kizomba (dance) has essentially remained to many Angolans to what is referred to as "Semba Social", only that it is danced to a spectrum of various music genre such as semba, kizomba or zouk.
+The emphasis is "Semba social" as Semba is often misinterpreted as "Semba Show" which is a style of Semba that is characterized with fast semba or zouk music alongside various dance tricks.
+As Kizomba is essentially "Semba Social", that left room for "Semba Show" to be marketed as Semba by Angolan teachers outside of Angola.

 The Kizomba dance is a couple dance, in which the torso and right arm of the leader will guide the follower across the dance floor.
 It is the goal to synchronize perfectly as a couple with the music and express it through elegant footwork, smooth body movement, and attitude, called Ginga (for women) and Banga (for men).

-Confusion with cola-zouk

-Cape Verdean immigrants who moved to France in the 1980s were exposed to Zouk music.
-They blended it with a traditional Cape Verde style called the coladeira, thus creating cola-zouk, similar to kizomba and typically sung in Cape Verdean Creole.
-It is this rhythm that was confused with kizomba and was heard in Portugal when Eduardo Paim arrived there and released his first record with kizomba music.